Bronzeville Woman Pays Plumber To Fix Sewage Backup, Only To Find Out It Was On City Property

 Strickland: “It was putrid.”

-She replaced her pipes to prevent backup – which involved underground digging in the backyard, and a hefty price tag.READ MORE: Chicago Weather: Building Heat
+She replaced her pipes to prevent backup – which involved underground digging in the backyard, and a hefty price tag.READ MORE: McCormick Recalls 3 Seasonings Because Of Possible Salmonella Contamination

 “To the tune of about $6,500,” Strickland said.